The City of Cadiz

 San Fernando boasts over 3,000 hours of sunshine per year and its geographical location in Cadiz province makes it the perfect base for visits all along the Atlantic Coast and inland to the white villages and towns in the province.
 There are hotels and bed and breakfast accommodation for all tastes, allowing you to choose between luxury hotels or more economical places to stay.

-The Beach at San Fernando
+The Beaches at San Fernando

 Fiestas and Festivals